 This spice is known for its medicinal value.
 Curcumin in turmeric is responsible for its anti-inflammatory properties.
 According to preliminary studies, turmeric could control knee pain from osteoarthritis.

 You may have heard about using ginger to ease nausea.
 But, this herb has several other benefits.
 It can be used to relieve nausea and stomach pain.
-Ginger has an inhibitory effect on inflammation, thus,
+Ginger has an inhibitory effect on inflammation, thus, reducing the pain associated with it.
+Even though there are claims about ginger’s ability to decrease joint pain, more research is needed to confirm it.

 Lucky are those who love this fruit!
 Cherries contain anthocyanins, which are powerful antioxidants.
 They also efficiently fight the inflammation of arthritis, cancer and heart disease.
 A research study has also found that cherry intake lowers the risk of gout occurrence.